-Individuals may have a whippets drug abuse problem if they frequently act disoriented or develop facial rashes or complaints of sore throats (or a “chilled” feeling in the face or throat) for no obvious cause.
+Individuals may have a whippets drug abuse problem if they frequently act disoriented or develop facial rashes or complaints of sore throats (or a “chilled” feeling in the face or throat) for no apparent cause.
 They may also change their sleeping habits or develop strange odors on their breath.
-The discovery of cracked aerosol cans, any nitrous oxide canisters you didn’t buy, or deflated balloons with strange odors is a major red flag.
+The discovery of cracked aerosol cans, nitrous oxide canisters you didn’t buy, or deflated balloons with strange smells is a major red flag.

 Whippets Drug Overdose

-Can you OD on whippets?
-Yes, whippet overdose can happen.
+Can you OD on Whippets drugs?
+Yes, Whippet drug overdose can happen.
 Although nitrous oxide is generally safe when used medically and appropriately, it can cause an overdose when abused.
 Whippets overdose occurs when a person inhales too much of it, causing intoxication.

-When individuals use whippets recreationally, they ignore the importance of oxygen.
+When individuals use whippet drug recreationally, they ignore the importance of oxygen.
 Usually, when nitrous oxide is administered in a medical setting, patients are given oxygen periodically during the treatment or for a few minutes after.
 Oxygen mitigates the side effects of whippets and reduces the possibility of whippets.

 Why Are Whippets Dangerous?

-Whippet highs impair decision-making and motor skills, which can lead to some users falling from balconies or stumbling into oncoming traffic.
+Whippet drug highs impair decision-making and motor skills, leading to some users falling from balconies or stumbling into oncoming traffic.
 Others have experienced convulsions, asphyxia, or heart failure.
 A user who has overdosed may experience hallucinations or fall into a coma.
-A metal whippet container will occasionally burst in a devastating way.
+A metal whippet container will occasionally burst devastatingly.

-However, the majority of the harm caused by whippets builds up slowly and only becomes noticeable after repeated inhalations.
-Nitrous oxide/inhalant addiction does exist and is known to cause withdrawal symptoms such as heavy sweating, pounding heart, nausea, insomnia, hallucinations, and seizures.
+However, most of the harm caused by the Whippet drug builds up slowly and only becomes noticeable after repeated inhalations.
+Nitrous oxide/Inhalant addiction is known to cause withdrawal symptoms such as heavy sweating, pounding heart, nausea, insomnia, hallucinations, and seizures.
 However, it is less well understood than many other dependent diseases.